 Anyone who has ever picked up a guitar has experienced it: String buzzing.
-Why does it happen and what can be done about it?
+Why do my guitar strings buzz and what can be done about it?

 In this article, we'll cover all of the potential reasons you could be dealing with strings buzzing.
 I'll also show you how to fix string buzzing, regardless of the type of guitar you're using.